Set up your iMac

 Tip: After setup, if you don’t see the Wi-Fi status icon in the menu bar, you can add it.
 Open System Preferences, then click Network.
 Click Wi-Fi in the list on the left, then select “Show Wi-Fi status in menu bar.”

-Transfer information: If you’re setting up a new computer and you haven’t previously set up a Mac, click “Don’t transfer any information now.”
+Transfer information: If you’re setting up a new computer and you haven’t previously set up a Mac, click Not Now.
 If you want to transfer your data from another computer now or later, see Transfer your data to your new iMac.

 Screen Time: Monitor and get reports on the use of your computer.
 For options and details, see Screen Time on Mac.